BenJeau/currently_playing_spotify/README.md

-# spotify-currently-playing
+# currently_playing_spotify

-Simple Rust websocket proxy server using [tokio-tungstenite](https://crates.io/crates/tokio-tungstenite) to know what track the specified user is currently listening.
+Simple Rust websocket proxy server using [axum](https://crates.io/crates/axum) to know what track the specified user is currently listening.
 Server caching is used keeping the latest song in memory to not overload the Spotify's REST API and the websocket API is available on port `8080`.

 ## Usage